Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/testtube-setup.md

 dotnet add package Testcontainers.PostgreSql --version 3.9.0
 ```

-You should see output indicating that all tests have passed.

 ## Understanding the Solution Structure

-Let's take a moment to understand the structure of our solution:
+Let's take a moment to understand the structure of the TestTube project.

 ```
 TestTube/